 Choosing a Guide Company

-Arrange your trip with a tour company in Peru or go with one of many adventure travel providers in the U.S. (REI Adventures has several types of Machu Picchu trips available.)
+Arrange your trip with a tour company in Peru or go with one of many adventure travel providers in the U.S. In fact, REI Adventures has several types of Machu Picchu trips available.

 Be aware that limits on Inca Trail permits have led tour companies to develop alternative trekking routes where numbers are not capped, but they may not match the dizzying cloud-forest paths and spectacular archeological sites you find on this fabled world-class trek.